MrPixle2022/Documentaion/Css/Raw/Selectors.md

 ## tag selector:

-the `tag selector` is used to target all html elements of a specified type, defined by `tag-name` directly it has a low specificity.
+the `tag selector` is used to target all html elements of a specified type, defined by `tag-name`, it has a low specificity.

 **specificity** :(0, 0, 1) -> 1